Last Updated on April 1, 2022

 5. commute carbon free

-Of course, advocating for more walkable cities, and better bike lanes, is always a great idea too.
+Of course, advocating for more walkable cities and better bike lanes is always a great idea too.
 Some cities like NYC were designed around the transit system, but others?
 Not so much, and it shows.

-I lived in California for years and the traffic was atrocious – so it made going out pretty hard (just trying to find parking was a nightmare).
+I lived in California for years and the traffic was atrocious — it made going out pretty hard (just trying to find parking was a nightmare).

 Support new infrastructure bills that advocate for walkable, commutable, and bikeable cities.
 And make sure to vote in people who support these bills too!